 Until June 2020

-Applications received after the Normal Consideration Round deadline will be considered on a rolling basis until 29 April 2020.
++ Applications received after the Normal Consideration Round deadline will be considered on a rolling basis subject to the availability of study places.

 * Applicants who are put on the waiting list will be considered in subsequent rounds in competition with other applicants.